AriFordsham/GHCWiki/commentary/packages/package-compatibility-proposal.md

 - All packages still break when the base API changes (if they are using precise dependencies on base, which they should be)
 - Backwards compatibility cruft in the form of the `base` wrapper will be hard to get rid of; there's no incentive for packages to stop using it.
 Perhaps we need a deprecation marker on packages.
+- Each time we split base we have to invent a new name for it, and we accumulate a new compatibility wrapper for the old one.

 ## 5. Do some kind of provides/requires interface in Cabal